hit-lab/boa_atm/index.md

 ## Introduction
-> The website aims to visualise the ATM review analysis using deep learning-based text classification.
+The website aims to visualise the ATM review analysis using deep learning-based text classification.
-> If there is any question, please contact.
+If there is any question, please contact the hit lab.

 ### Load your dataset
 * * *